-In Figure 43, a simplified ultrasound transducer interface is shown.
+Figure 52 shows a simplified ultrasound transducer interface.
 A common transducer element serves the dual functions of transmitting and receiving ultrasound energy.
 During the transmitting phase, high voltage pulses are applied to the ceramic elements.
 A typical transmit/receive (T/R) switch can consist of four high voltage diodes in a bridge configuration.
 Although the diodes ideally block transmit pulses from the sensitive receiver input, diode characteristics are not ideal, and the resulting leakage transients imposed on the LI-x inputs can be problematic.

 Because ultrasound is a pulse system and time-of-flight is used to determine depth, quick recovery from input overloads is essential.
-Overload can occur in the preamp and the VGA.
+Overload can occur in the preamplifier and in the VGA.
 Immediately following a transmit pulse, the typical VGA gains are low, and the LNA is subject to overload from T/R switch leakage.
 With increasing gain, the VGA can become overloaded due to strong echoes that occur near field echoes and acoustically dense materials, such as bone.

-Figure 43 illustrates an external overload protection scheme.
-A pair of back-to-back signal diodes is installed prior to installing the ac-coupling capacitors.
-Keep in mind that all diodes shown in this example are prone to exhibiting some amount of shot noise.
+Figure 52 illustrates an external overload protection scheme.
+A pair of back-to-back signal diodes should be in place prior to the ac coupling capacitors.
+Keep in mind that all diodes are prone to exhibiting some amount of shot noise.
 Many types of diodes are available for achieving the desired noise performance.
-The configuration shown in Figure 43 tends to add 2 nV/ $\sqrt{\rm Hz}$ of input-referred noise.
+The configuration shown in Figure 52 tends to add 2 nV/ $\sqrt{\text{Hz}}$ of input-referred noise.
 Decreasing the 5 k $\Omega$ resistor and increasing the 2 k $\Omega$ resistor may improve noise contribution, depending on the application.
-With the diodes shown in Figure 43, clamping levels of $\pm 0.5$ V or less significantly enhance the overload performance of the system.
+With the diodes shown in Figure 52, clamping levels of $\pm 0.5$ V or less significantly enhance the overload performance of the system.

-Figure 43.
+Figure 52.
 Input Overload Protection